Iowa DNR

 Sampling Methods

-Invert Sampling Stream biological sampling is completed from July 1 - October 15 while stream flow levels are relatively stable.
-The length of stream segment sampled ranges from 500–1150 feet, depending on the stream width and how frequently stream habitat features are repeated.
+Invert Sampling Stream biological sampling is completed from July 15 - October 15 while stream flow levels are relatively stable.
+The length of stream segment sampled ranges from aprroximately 500 to 1200 feet, depending on stream width and how frequently stream habitat features are repeated.
 Sampling frequency ensures that important habitat niches utilized by benthic macroinvertebrates and fish are adequately represented.
 Two types of benthic macroinvertebrate samples are collected: standard habitat and multi-habitat.
-Specific types of sampling gear are used to collect standard-habitat samples from rock or wood surfaces in flowing areas of the stream.
+Specific types of sampling gear are used to collect standard habitat samples from rock or wood surfaces in flowing areas of the stream.
 A Hess sampler or a Surber sampler is used to sample benthic macroinvertebrates in streams which have riffles comprised of gravel and cobble substrates.
 Artificial habitats constructed of small, wood plates are used in streams which lack riffle habitat.
 The multi-habitat sample is collected simply by handpicking organisms from various types of habitat including aquatic vegetation, boulders, leaf packs, overhanging vegetation, root mats, and woody debris.
 The data from standard and multi-habitat samples estimate how many types of benthic macroinvertebrates are present, and the abundance of each type in relation to the whole sample.

 Ecoregions and Reference Streams